aeternity/protocol/epoch/api/channels_api_usage.md

  }
 ```

-Please note that this is the same transaction as the initiator had already
+Please note that this is the same transaction as the one that the initiator
 signed.
-Responder is to decode the it, inspect its contents, sign it, encode
+Responder is to decode it, inspect its contents, sign it, encode
-it and then post it back via a websocket message:
+it and then post it back via a WebSocket message:

 ```
 {'action': 'update_ack',